kyma-incubator/compass/docs/compass/08-01-basic-flow-tutorial.md

     >**CAUTION:** If you use the `xip.io` domain with a self-signed certificate, you must edit the Gateway deployment to be able to use your Function.
 To do so, go to the **Deployments** tab in the left navigation panel, unfold the vertical option menu in the `{YOUR_NAMESPACE}-gateway` row, and click **Edit**.
 Scroll down to line 52 and set the **--skipVerify** flag to `true`.
 Click **Update**.

 6. Test your Function.
 Open a separate tab in your browser and go to `https://test-function.{CLUSTER_DOMAIN}`.
-It will navigate you to your Function view that returns the following output:
+It will take you to your Function view that returns the following output:

     ```
     {